carolinedunn/RemoteOTA-RPiConnect/README.md

 This process turns your shell script into a compressed package that the Raspberry Pi Connect service can verify and deploy.
 Optional: You can skip steps 1 and 2 and download the pre-made file [aptupgrade.tar.zst](https://github.com/carolinedunn/RemoteOTA-RPiConnect/blob/main/aptupgrade.tar.zst).

 ### Step 1: Prepare the Files
-On your primary computer (or the "admin" Pi), create a folder for this update.
+On your Raspberry Pi, create a folder for this update.
 You need two files:
 1. **The Script (aptupgradescript):** Create a file with your update logic.
 Use absolute paths for logging to ensure you can find the results later.
 Optionally, you can download the [aptupgradescript](https://github.com/carolinedunn/RemoteOTA-RPiConnect/blob/main/aptupgradescript) included in this repository.
 ```bash
 #!/bin/sh